cca/libraries_wagtail/libraries/libraries/settings/readme.md

 # Settings

-Our current setup only use a base.py settings file (loaded via the __init__.py file in this directory) in all contexts with a few conditional expressions based on the k8s namespace environment variable to `DEBUG` and the site's `BASE_URL`.
+Our current setup only use a base.py settings file (loaded via the __init__.py file in this directory) in all contexts with a few conditional expressions based on the k8s namespace environment variable to `DEBUG` and the site's `WAGTAILADMIN_BASE_URL`.

 ## Old Setup